rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ### Networking Requirements

+Before provisioning a new cluster, be sure that you have already installed Rancher on a device that accepts inbound network traffic.
+This is required in order for the cluster nodes to communicate with Rancher.
+If you have not already installed Rancher, please refer to the [installation documentation]({{<baseurl>}}/rancher/v2.x/en/installation/) before proceeding with this guide.

 Rancher only supports Windows using Flannel as the network provider.

 There are two network options: [**Host Gateway (L2bridge)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#host-gw) and [**VXLAN (Overlay)**](https://github.com/coreos/flannel/blob/master/Documentation/backends.md#vxlan).
 The default option is **VXLAN (Overlay)** mode.